 We’ll Be Surprised if The Fisker EMotion Is Ever Made

-Remeber Henrik Fisker, former Aston Martin designer, founder of defunct Fisker Automotive?
-Well, he is back, 14 months after relaunching his electric car dream in its latest guise, Fisker Inc, the new company revealed its first product at the CES 2018 show.
-The EMotion is a luxury 4-seater electric car with a range of 500 miles.
+Remember Henrik Fisker, former Aston Martin designer, founder of defunct Fisker Automotive?
+Well, he is back, 14 months after relaunching his electric car dream, in its latest guise, Fisker Inc, the new company revealed its first product at the CES 2018 show.
+The EMotion is a luxury 4-seater electric car with a range of 400 miles.
 That’s all you need to know, end of story right?
 Well no.

 Performance figures are said to be around 780bhp, 0-60mph in under 3 seconds and a 161mph top speed with power fed to all four wheels meaning 4 separate electric motors will be used to drive those four wheels.
 Logical.

-The EMotion is a Grand Tourer and rides on 24-inch low-profile tyres, it’s full of technology featuring the latest passive and active safety technology and a touchscreen UI for all interior controls.
+The EMotion is a pure electric Grand Tourer and rides on 24-inch low-profile tires, it’s full of technology featuring the latest passive and active safety technology and a touchscreen UI for all interior controls.

 The EMotion will be powered by a next generation, solid-state battery based on the wonder material known as Graphene.